isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   Since Kea 1.7.9, subnets are matched with required conditions in ascending subnet identifier order.
    When the selected subnet is a member of a shared network, the whole shared network is selected.

 A relay must have an interface connected to the link on which the